oracle/weblogic-kubernetes-operator/documentation/staging/content/_index.md

 Furthermore, the operator is well suited to CI/CD processes.
 You can easily inject changes when moving between environments, such as from test to production.
 For example, you can externally inject database URLs and credentials during deployment or you can inject arbitrary changes to most WebLogic configurations.

-The operator uses a common set of Kubernetes APIs to provide support for operations, such as: provisioning, lifecycle management, application versioning, product patching, scaling, and security.
+The operator takes advantage of the [Kubernetes operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), which means that it uses Kubernetes APIs to provide support for operations, such as: provisioning, lifecycle management, application versioning, product patching, scaling, and security.
 The operator also enables the use of tooling that is native to this infrastructure for monitoring, logging, tracing, and security.

 You can:
+* Deploy an operator that manages all WebLogic domains in all namespaces in a Kubernetes cluster, or that only manages domains in a specific subset of the namespaces, or that manages only domains that are located in the same namespace as the operator.
+At most, a namespace can be managed by one operator.
 * Supply WebLogic domain configuration using:
   * _Domain in PV_: Locates WebLogic domain homes in a Kubernetes PersistentVolume (PV).
 This PV can reside in an NFS file system or other Kubernetes volume types.
   * _Domain in Image_: Includes a WebLogic domain home in a container image.